j05u3/VTS/SETUP-AUTOMATION.md

 - Generate signature files (.dmg.sig) uploaded with releases
 - Ensure secure update delivery to users

-### 3. Enable GitHub Pages
-1. Go to repository → Settings → Pages
-2. Set Source to "GitHub Actions"
-3. The GitHub Actions workflow will automatically deploy the pages
-4. Your appcast will be at: `https://j05u3.github.io/VTS/appcast.xml`

-### 4. Verify Setup
+### 3. Verify Setup
-- Check that GitHub Pages site is live at `https://j05u3.github.io/VTS/`
-- Verify appcast.xml loads correctly
+- Verify appcast.xml will be generated at GitHub Releases
 - Test the release workflow by creating a conventional commit PR

 ## 🔧 How It Works